privacyguides/privacyguides.org/docs/passwords.en.md

     ![KeePassXC logo](assets/img/password-management/keepassxc.svg){ align=right }

-    **KeePassXC** is a community fork of KeePassX, a native cross-platform port of KeePass Password Safe, with the goal to extend and improve it with new features and bugfixes to provide a feature-rich, fully cross-platform and modern open-source password manager.
+    **KeePassXC** is a community fork of KeePassX, a native cross-platform port of KeePass Password Safe, with the goal to extend and improve it with new features and bugfixes to provide a feature-rich, cross-platform and modern open-source password manager.

     [:octicons-home-16: Homepage](https://keepassxc.org){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://keepassxc.org/privacy){ .card-link title="Privacy Policy" }